Shivpal Yadav's party to go solo in local body elections | Politics

 - India

-Pragatisheel Samajwadi Party-Lohia president Shivpal Singh Yadav on Friday said his outfit will contest the local body elections in the state alone.
+Pragatisheel Samajwadi Party (Lohia) president Shivpal Singh Yadav has said his party will contest the local body elections in the state alone.

-Presiding over a party meeting, Yadav said they are taking lessons from past experiences and will contest the upcoming local body elections on their own.
+Presiding over a party meeting on Friday, Yadav said his party is taking lessons from past experiences and will contest the upcoming local body elections on its own.

 According to a press release, Yadav said his party will move ahead with principles of progressive socialism and inclusive nationalism.

-Without naming anyone, he said no one is allowed to do the politics of division and hatred in the name of Lord Ram.
-Education, medicine, electricity and drinking water should be made accessible and cheap, he said.
+Without naming anyone, he said no one is allowed to do politics of division and hatred in the name of Lord Ram.
+Education, medicine, electricity and drinking water should be made accessible and cheap, he added.

-Shivpal Yadav is the uncle of SP chief Akhilesh Yadav and younger brother of SP founder Mulayam Singh Yadav.
+Shivpal Yadav is the uncle of Samajwadi Party chief Akhilesh Yadav and younger brother of SP founder Mulayam Singh Yadav.

-Shivpal and his nephew had parted ways ahead of the Assembly polls in 2017.
+Shivpal Yadav and his nephew had parted ways ahead of the Assembly polls in 2017.

 However, just after the elections, the differences between the two surfaced again.